lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorial1/tutorial.rst

 .. admonition:: Note
     :class: non-title-info

-    The *thermodynamic information* printed by LAMMPS refers to instantaneous values of thermodynamic properties at the specified steps, not cumulative averages.
+    The *thermodynamic information* printed by LAMMPS
+    using ``thermo_style custom`` keywords refers to instanta- neous values of the specified thermodynamic properties at each output step, not cumulative averages.
+However, LAMMPS also allows to reference a wide variety of custom data from compute styles, fix styles, and variables.
+    These can be used for on-the-fly analysis, including cumulative and sliding-window averages.

-You can now run LAMMPS (basic commands for running LAMMPS are provided in :ref:`running-lammps-label`.
+You can now run LAMMPS (basic commands for running LAMMPS are provided in :ref:`running-lammps-label`).
 The simulation should finish quickly.

 With the default settings, LAMMPS--GUI will open two windows: one